ecashin/LoopMyWav/README.md

 LoopMyWav will use a slewed Dirichlet process to mix the granulated tracks.

+The noise function from the subcommand described below can be used on the granulated audio by specifying a JSON config file.

     USAGE: LoopMyWav granular [--help] [--n-grains <nGrains>]
                             [--n-seconds <nSeconds>]
+                            [--noise-config <noiseConfig>]
                             --out-wavfile <outWavFileName>
                             --in-wavfiles [<inWavFileName>...]